 Count size and price

 Usually, tablets or softgels recommend 1 per day.
 Most gummies recommend 2 per day and some even recommend up to 6 per day to get the nutritional prenatal vitamin serving.
 Just remember to factor in the number you need to take when figuring out your cost per month.
-In the above example you will get about 50% more day of supplements for about the same price with the softgel option.
+In the above example, you will get about 50% more days of supplements for about the same price as the softgel option.

 This is something that’s not obvious based on reading the label, but we know that manufacturers have to add extra amounts of certain vitamins that break down over shelf life.
 This is true in both tablets and gummies, but gummies require even more.
 This means that certain nutrients in gummies may be quite a bit higher at the beginning of shelf life to assure they are still present at the labeled amounts at the end of shelf life.
 This is something to keep in mind if you are worried about getting too much of a certain nutrient.

 Prenatal gummies can be a good option if you don’t like swallowing pills.
 However, it’s worth knowing the downsides and limitations.
 And there are other ways to get the things that are missing, like iron for example, by eating red meat or even cooking in cast iron cookware.